nkovacne/ovirt-desktop-client/README.md

 ##### PyQT5: Error: Make sure you have a working sip on your PATH or use the --sip argument to explicitly specify a working sip.

-This error shows up because the `configure.py` file is unable to find a valid SIP include directory.
-To solve it, simply specify it using the `--sip-incdir` option:
+This error shows up when the `configure.py` file is unable to find a valid SIP include directory.
+To solve it, simply force it specifying the `--sip-incdir` option:

    ```
    python configure.py --sip-incdir ../sip-X.X.X/siplib